MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Support the Data Product team to customize products

-Data Landing Zone Ops teams support the Data Product team by using pull requests to submit new product templates to their respective data product repositories.
+The Data Landing Zone Ops team supports the Data Product team by using pull requests to submit new product templates to their respective data product repositories.

 As the owner of the landing zone, Azure DevOps would route the approval for changes to Data Landing Zone Ops: